A Nikon F4s and 50mm f/1.2 AI-s

 Set to ‘M’!

-Of course, the first thing is to set the mode selector to ‘M’.
-You can use a flash set to TTL, but the IR focus assist is moot.
-And only works in ‘S’ mode, anyway. (if you’re using an AF lens, it also only works in ‘S’,…not ‘C’!)
-Some think that’s a dumb thing done by Nikon, because the firing mode at the shutter release button redundantly reflects the mode.
-Whatever.
+Of course, the first thing is to set the mode selector to ‘M’. (the switch on the front, next to the lens mount) You can use a flash set to TTL, but the IR focus assist is moot.
+And only works in ‘S’ mode anyway. (if you’re using an AF lens, it also only works in ‘S’,…not ‘C’!)
 Once I have my 50mm 1.2 on, I’m not changing it anyway.
 There are three focus modes available through a focus mode selector provided on the camera body.
 Each mode corresponds the type of lens and selection of either AF or MF operation.
+The top modes, ( Ph, P, S, A, M), can ONLY be set to A or M with any manual focus lens.
+Note: The top deck shutter button “S, Ch, Cl, etc.” are FILM ADVANCE MODES only.
+I know that seems obvious, but I’ve been asked the question before.

 If anything you do requires using focus tracking, (‘C’…Continuous), you should use an AF lens, as the Nikon F4s has a computer-assisted focus tracking module which calculates the anticipated moves of the subject matter.
 All very cool,…but remember, photographers have been taking sharp images from way before AF was invented.
 Is AF easier?
 Sure.
 And my iPhone is also easier.
 Easier is not always better.